opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

     You can also delete the data source connection from this page by selecting the checkbox to the left of the title and then selecting **Delete 1 connection** to the right of the search bar.
 Selecting multiple checkboxes is also supported.
     {: .note }

+### Editing and updating a data source connection

-1. Optional: To make changes to the data source connection, select the connection in the list.
+To make changes to the data source connection, select the connection in the list on the **Data Sources** main page.
 The connection details window opens, as shown in the following image.

     <img src="{{site.url}}{{site.baseurl}}/images/multi-data-sources-3.5.png" width=500 alt="Data sources settings verification and editing user interface">